 We have made arrangements for students enrolled in the Harvard MPH in Epidemiology to stay in a new dormitory, just a five-minute walk to campus.
 We encourage students to live in the dormitory and take advantage of the living and learning environment that comes with living with fellow classmates in the cohort.
 The dormitory space is provided by our educational neighbor, the Massachusetts College of Art and Design (MASSART).
 This housing option is $810.00 for the full three-week, June 2015, on campus portion of the program.
 Students are also welcome to find their own housing options.
 Please visit the housing website for more information.

-Shattuck International House, a residence owned and managed by HSPH, is home to both domestic and international students and is within walking distance to the school.
+Shattuck International House, a residence owned and managed by Harvard Chan School, is home to both domestic and international students and is within walking distance to the School.
 Shattuck House has a total of 70 one and two bedroom apartments housing about 87 residents.
-One bedrooms range from about $1500 to $1929 per month, averaging about $1757 per month.
-Two bedrooms range from about $2296 to $2514 per month, averaging about $2404 per month.
-A shared two bedroom will cost each person half the full amount.

 Harvard University Housing is available in a variety of prices and locations, mostly in Cambridge.
-Refer to their rent ranges chart for general information or to their property listings for specific rents.
 Rents are set at market rates.
 Please note that the Cambridge/Boston real estate market is one of the most expensive in the United States.
 You can lower your housing costs by sharing with a Harvard-affiliated roommate.